 - You need to reach out to them and get to know them.

 - You need to let them know that you care about what they do, and what they write and say on a daily basis.

 - You need to make it about them before you expect them to care about you.

 If you develop these relationships online on a consistent and ongoing basis, then your frustration level with not being noticed or not being followed by the right people will diminish as time goes by.

 Once again, this is your story.
 You need to figure out who needs to hear it, and you need to get to know those people.
 It does work.
 It does make a difference.

 Now get out there and find them, get to know them, care about what happens to them, and help them first.
 Only after you have spent time doing those things can you then expect them to notice you.

 Yes, it does happen, and you can do this.

-Nancy Myrland is a Marketing, Business Development, Content, Social & Digital Media Speaker, Trainer & Advisor, helping lawyers and legal marketers grow by integrating all marketing disciplines.
-She is a frequent LinkedIn, Twitter, and Facebook for business trainer, as well as a content marketing specialist.
-She helps lawyers and legal marketers understand how to make their marketing and business development efforts more relevant to their current and potential clients, and helps lead firms through their online digital strategy when dealing with high-stakes, visible cases.
-As an early and constant adopter of social and digital technology, she also helps firms with blogging, podcasts, video marketing and livestreaming.
-She can be reached via email here.
+Nancy Myrland is a Marketing and Business Development Planning Consultant, and a Content, Social & Digital Media Speaker, Trainer & Advisor, helping lawyers and legal marketers grow by integrating all marketing disciplines.
+She is a frequent LinkedIn, Twitter, and Facebook for Business trainer, as well as a content marketing specialist.
+She helps lawyers, law firms, and legal marketers grow their practices by making their marketing and business development efforts more relevant to their current and potential clients.
+She also helps lead law firms through their online digital strategy when dealing with high-stakes, visible cases.
+As an early and constant adopter of social and digital media and technology, she also helps firms with blogging, podcasts, video marketing, voice marketing, flash briefings, and livestreaming.
+If you would like to reserve an hour of Nancy’s time to begin talking strategy or think through an issue you are having, you can do that here.
+She can also be reached via email here.